Daniel Worrall

-Daniel James Worrall (born 10 July 1991) is an Australian–English cricketer who plays for Surrey.
+Daniel James Worrall (born 10 July 1991) is an Australian and English cricket right-arm fast-medium bowler who has played for Surrey since 2022.
 He played for South Australia in the Sheffield Shield competition and for the Adelaide Strikers in the Big Bash League.
 He was selected to play for Australia in 2016.
-He holds British citizenship and now lives in England.
+Born to a British father and Irish mother, he holds British citizenship and lives in England.
 He will be classed as an international player in Australian competitions.

 Career

 Early career (2012–2015)

 Worrall started his career playing for Melbourne Cricket Club in Victorian Premier Cricket, but he moved to Adelaide when he was offered a rookie contract with South Australia for the 2012–13 season.
 He made his first-class debut against Queensland in 2012, but he struggled to maintain a spot in the state side consistently for the next few years.